routingblog/arbitration/content/docs/info.md

 # Scope

 The goal of this document is discuss _forced arbitration_ and _class action waivers_ in _consumer disputes_ and _employment disputes_.
-Other aspects of arbitration are mostly out of scope of this document.
+Other aspects of arbitration are mostly out of scope although occasionally included if somewhat relevant.

 # Misc Other Notes